silverorange/package_release/README.md

 Options:
   -b branch, --branch=branch     Remote branch to use for release.
 If not
-                                 specified, 'master' is used.
+                                 specified, "master" is used.
   -m message, --message=message  Message to use for the release tag.
   -t type, --type=type           Release type.
-Must be one of 'major',
+Must be one of "major",
-                                 'minor', or 'micro'.
+                                 "minor", or "micro".
 If not specified,
-                                 'minor' is used.
+                                 "minor" is used.
   -v, --verbose                  Sets verbosity level.
 Use multiples for
                                  more detail (e.g. "-vv").
   -h, --help                     show this help message and exit